ericclemmons/grunt-express-server/README.md

     options: {
       // Override the command used to start the server.
       // (do not use 'coffee' here, the server will not be able to restart
-      //  see below at cmdArgs for coffee-script support)
+      //  see below at opts for coffee-script support)
       cmd: process.argv[0],

-      // Will turn into: `node CMDARG1 CMDARG2 ...
-CMDARGN path/to/server.js ARG1 ARG2 ...
+      // Will turn into: `node OPT1 OPT2 ...
+OPTN path/to/server.js ARG1 ARG2 ...
 ARGN`
-      // (e.g. ['node_modules/coffee-script/bin/coffee'] will correctly parse coffee-script)
+      // (e.g. opts: ['node_modules/coffee-script/bin/coffee'] will correctly parse coffee-script)
-      cmdArgs: [ ],
+      opts: [ ],

-      // Will turn into: `node path/to/server.js ARG1 ARG2 ...
-ARGN`
       args: [ ],

       // Setting to `false` will effectively just run `node path/to/server.js`
       background: true,